bbgdzxng1/interlace-detection-test-patterns/README.md

 frame|pict_type=B|interlaced_frame=0|top_field_first=0|repeat_pict=0|
 ```

 mpeg2enc support format presets (or templates), including DVD and some extra support for dvd-author.
+Formats 3, 8, 10 and 11 are of most interest to MPEG2 DVD and ATSC 1.0.

 ```
 --format 1      Standard VCD.
 An MPEG1 profile exactly to the VCD2.0 specification.
 Flag settings that would result in a non-standard stream structure are simply ignored.